Message from the Charge’ d’Affairs a.i

-On behalf of the Government of the Republic of Sudan and all my staff at the Diplomatic Mission in Ottawa, I have the pleasure to welcome you to the official website of the Embassy of the Republic of Sudan in Canada, and I would encourage any comments or suggestions, promising to give them consideration in our future updates.
+On behalf of the Government of the Republic of the Sudan and all the staff at the Diplomatic Mission, I have the pleasure to welcome all of you to the official website of the Embassy of the Republic of the Sudan in Canada.

-Sudan sits at the crossroads of Sub-Saharan Africa and the Middle East, and is bordered by seven countries: Egypt, Eritrea, Ethiopia, Republic of South Sudan, Central African Republic, Chad, and Libya.
-Four of these neighboring countries: South Sudan, Ethiopia, Chad and CAR are land locked, that provides a chance for Sudan to be their gateway to the world.
+Sudan is diversified and multicultural country, sits at the crossroads of Sub-Saharan, Northeast Africa, and is bordered by seven countries: Central African Republic to the southwest, Chad to the west, Egypt to the north, Eritrea and the Red Sea to the northeast, Ethiopia to the southeast, Libya to the northwest, and South Sudan to the south.
+Four of these neighboring countries: South Sudan, Ethiopia, Chad, and CAR are land locked, that provides a chance for Sudan to be their gateway to the world.
 Already all of oil from the Republic of South Sudan goes to world markets through Sudan downstream facilities.
 As such Sudan represents a suitable gateway.
-Sudan also borders the Red Sea to the northeast.
-Its capital, Khartoum, lies at the confluence of the White Nile and the Blue Nile, and its main port, is Port Sudan on the Red Sea.
+It has a population of 45.7 million people as of 2022 and occupies 1,886,068 square kilometres (728,215 square miles), making it Africa's third-largest country by area and the third-largest by area in the Arab League.
+It was the largest country by area in Africa and the Arab League until the secession of South Sudan in 2011.
+Its capital city, is Khartoum, lies at the confluence of the White Nile and the Blue Nile, its most populous city is Omdurman (part of the metropolitan area of Khartoum). and its main port, is Port Sudan on the Red Sea.

 The relationship between Sudan and Canada is long-standing and counts at the first place on an active Sudanese community in Canada.
-The bilateral partnership between Sudan and Canada will continue to strengthen, and I believe that the current situation in Sudan offers an excellent backdrop to our collaboration.
+The bilateral partnership between Sudan and Canada will continue to strengthen.

 Sudan is widely recognized as a cradle of many great civilizations.
-Renowned kingdoms like Kerma, Kush and Meroe flourished in the ancient world and made splendid contributions to the humanity.
+Renowned kingdoms like Kerma, Kush, Meroe and others flourished in the ancient world and made splendid contributions to the humanity.
 Meroe which was the first to develop iron industry in the ancient world was known as Birmingham of Africa.

-I believe that there are tremendous opportunities for both countries to work together towards unlocking the huge potentials for mutual fruitful cooperation and partnership in the future in all domains.
+There are tremendous opportunities for Sudan and Canada to work together towards unlocking the huge potentials for mutual fruitful cooperation and partnership in the future in all domains.
 Now our two countries enjoy wide-ranging and ever-expanding ties across many spheres, including political bilateral consultations, education, and cultural ties.